Capture and Decay of Electroweak WIMPonium: Formation, transitions and annihilation of WIMPonium

 Accordingly, when summing over $m$ states we obtain an overall factor of $8\pi/3$ from the angular integral including the insertion and sum over polarization vectors.
 For initial states other than $s$-wave, a difference arises between capture and transition involving which $m$ states are included.
 For the capture process, our initial state is asymptotically an incoming plane wave, $\Psi_i \propto e^{ikz}$.
 This has no angular momentum about the direction of travel and therefore $m=0$.
 Since our potential, eq.~\ref{eq:potltwo}, is spherically symmetric, the full wavefunction only has a $Y_{L0}$ component, and we do not average over initial polarizations.
 The on-shell photon emission breaks the rotational symmetry and we can therefore capture into bound states with arbitrary $m$.
 Thus, for any process with a WIMPonium initial state, we consider all $Y_{Lm}$ and average over $m$, dividing by 1/($2L+1$).
 In practice though, both processes just give a factor of 1/($2L+1$) relative to the case of an initial $s$-wave state (in fact, the rate for transitions from a $p$-wave state to an $s$-wave state is independent of the initial value of $m$, so the average is trivial).
 Consequently transitions between $s$- and $p$-wave states have rates given by:

-where $L_i$ is the orbital quantum number of the initial state.
 As a reminder, this rate includes a summation over all possible values of $m$ for the final state (this is the origin of the relative factor of 3 between the process with a $p$-wave final state and the one with an $s$-wave final state).

 Repeating this calculation for transitions between $p$-wave and $d$-wave states yields: